donejs/donejs/tutorials/srchr.md

     $ cd srchr
     $ git submodule update --init

+Once you get the application you should have structure similar to below

+    /srchr [top-level directory]
+        /jquery
+        /steal
+        /funcunit
+        /scripts
+        /srchr
+            /scripts
+            /test
+            /models
+            /fixtures
+            /views
+            funcunit.html
+            qunit.html
+            srchr.css
+            srchr.js
+            srchr.html
+            ...

 Srchr is now ready to be used.
+To run the Srchr applciation simply open the _srchr/srchr.html_ in your browser.
+We will be using [jQuery.fixture fixtures] to simulate the AJAX requests so running it in a server configuration isn't necessary ([googlefilesystem unless you're using Chrome])

-## How was Srchr built
+## How Srchr was built

 Srchr was built the 'JavaScriptMVC' way.
 It has a folder/file structure where: